-Many British universities rely on Chinese students as an income, since overseas students pay two to three times more in tuition.
+Many British universities rely on Chinese students for income, since overseas students pay two to three times more in tuition.
 According to a UnionPay report, Chinese students pay more than 340 billion yuan (US $60.4 billion) every year, with more than 80% going to tuition fees.

-But Chinese families have difficulties with the payment process – costly fees, complex terminology and too many payment options means paying tuition is stressful and expensive.
-British universities can’t really afford to lose those Chinese students, so what can they do to make the payment process more simple?
-We cover a possible solution in this article.
+However Chinese families have difficulties with the payment process – costly fees, complex terminology and numerous payment options means paying tuition is stressful and expensive.

 Currently, Chinese students can pay their tuition fees in various different ways.
 This is simply because the advice varies depending on who you’re asking: friends, banks, blogs and websites.
 The plethora of options means that universities don’t use a standard approach, and accept payments through cheques, bank transfers and in-person payments.

 As a tech-savvy section of the population, one would assume that Chinese students would pay most of their fees online.
-However, this is not the case; only 5% of Chinese students pay their first-year tuition fees online.
-Why is this happening?
-Here are some of the obstacles students face.
+However, this is not the case; only 5% of Chinese students pay their first year tuition fees online.
+There are a number of underling factors for this.

 No standard approach: as mentioned above, different universities adopt different payment methods.
 This makes it confusing, especially when students will receive different advice from various online platforms and friends.

 Value for money: international bank transfers can come with very high fees, and the payment window for paying tuition is quite short.
 Chinese families want to get the best exchange rate possible, and paying online makes this more challenging.
-On top of that, they need to learn how to manage and budget in two currencies at once – an activity everyone can agree is confusing.
+On top of that, they need to learn how to manage and budget in two currencies at once – an activity that can be quite confusing.

 Unfamiliar territory: in China, payments are usually processed through apps and QR codes.
 This is different to the UK, where our banking system is dominated by debit cards and direct debits, which are unfamiliar to Chinese students.

 According to Flywire, four out of five international students want to be able to pay their tuition online, and that includes mobile.
-Of those Chinese students, 86% want to be able to pay using their own payment method back home, such as Alipay or WechatPay.
-Below we determine a possible solution to the issue of international transfers from China.
+Of those Chinese students, 86% want to be able to pay using their own payment method back home, such as Alipay or WeChatPay.

 The good news is that there is a much easier way.
 At Pomelo Pay, we are an approved and licensed Alipay partner and payment processor.
 This means that businesses and institutions can add Pomelo Pay to their payment system and immediately start accepting transfers from Alipay.
 No approvals, no licenses; just a small transaction fee from our side.